 The school curriculum:

 At Foxhole Learning Academy, there is an emphais on experiential learning including the opportunities for outdoor activities, visits, visitors and cross-curricular links, leading to an immersive approach where children take ownership and develop a love of learning.
+The impact is that children leave our setting ready for their next stage in the wider world of secondary education.

 Read, Write Inc